code-dot-org/browser/README.md

 ## MSI Installer (for networked Windows installs)

-- First time setup:
-  - Download and unzip the `codeorg_signing_certificate.p12` (stored in the "MakerAppCertificate" note in LastPass) code signing file into the `browser/config` directory
-- Make sure Docker is running on your computer (https://docs.docker.com/docker-for-mac/install/ for OS X, should show up in your toolbar as running when you’re ready)
 - Pull the `msi-installer` branch from this repo, merge desired changes in from main, and bump to the correct version number
-- run `yarn msi-docker-build`
+- run `yarn win` (needs to be done from a Windows machine/VM; see [Using a Virtual Machine to build and release a new Windows version](#Using-a-Virtual-Machine-to-build-and-release-a-new-Windows-version))
-- The build will appear on the local machine in dist
+- The build will appear in `./dist`
+- Verify the build (see [Testing a build before release](#Testing-a-build-before-release))
 - Copy to the S3 bucket (requires AWS CLI and Code.org credentials): `aws s3 cp ./dist/<filename>.msi s3://downloads.code/org/maker/`
+- Update the link in [Silent install / group install](#silent-install--group-install)

 ## Options